sophia4422/random-password-generator/README.md

 - If I put a inputs a number out of the range just like above, but then adds a number within range to the second prompt box, a password should generate after selecting the character criteria, but it doesn't.
 I need to replace this prompt box with an alert and add a button to 'Try Again'.

 - If the user types a number figure e.g. 10 - then this 'string' will get converted to a number in the code.
 However, if they type letters e.g. ten - then the prompt saying 'Password must be at least 8 and under 128 characters lost' appears.
 This could be confusing to the user, as they will think that 'ten' fits the criteria.
 The prompt does not specify that the user must type numbers.

+# Conclusion

+To conclude, this was a very exciting and challenging task.
+I am looking forward to improving my code as my skills develop.